revng/llvmcpy/README.md

 ## Where are my bindings?

 Bindings are automatically generated in a lazy way.
 Multiple installations of LLVM are supported, just set the `LLVM_CONFIG` environment variable to the `llvm-config` program in the `bin/` directory of your LLVM installation and everything should work fine.

-The bindings are generated in a Python script which is stored in `$XDG_CACHE_DIR/llvmcpy/` (typically `~/.cache/`) in a directory whose name is obtained by hashing the full path of the output of `llvm-config --prefix` concatenated with the LLVM version number.
-For example, for LLVM 3.9.0 installed in `/usr` you'll find the API bindings in `~/.cache/llvmcpy/7fea08f2e9d5108688f692e686c8528b914eda563e7069b25ef18c49ba96d7f2-3.9.0`.
+The bindings are generated in a Python script which is stored in `$XDG_CACHE_DIR/llvmcpy/` (typically `~/.cache/llvmcpy`) in a directory whose name is obtained by hashing the full path of the output of `llvm-config --prefix` concatenated with the LLVM version number.
+For example, for LLVM 19 installed in `/usr` you'll find the API bindings in `~/.cache/llvmcpy/7fea08f2e9d5108688f692e686c8528b914eda563e7069b25ef18c49ba96d7f2-19`.

-To generate the bindings a working C preprocessor must be available in the system.
-By default `cpp` (the C preprocessor part of GCC) is used.
+To generate the bindings, a working C preprocessor must be available in the system.
+By default, `cpp` (the C preprocessor part of GCC) is used.
 If it's not available we check if `clang` is available in the LLVM installation and use it.

 ## License and credits